The Sun Also Rises (The Vampire Diaries): Plot

 Damon gets mad when he learns about Stefan's decision and along with Jeremy, Bonnie, and John (David Anders) tries to find a way to save Jenna and Elena from becoming a vampire.
 Stefan arrives at the ritual site and talks with Klaus about his offer.
 Jenna tries to use her vampire power to hear what Stefan and Klaus are talking about and hears that Stefan wants to take her place.
 Klaus, however, does not accept Stefan's offer and Greta continues with the ritual.
 Jenna tries to kill Greta but Klaus intervenes and succeeds in killing her.

 Bonnie leaves with Damon to go to Klaus, trapping Jeremy and Alaric in the cave to keep them safe.
 Before they go, Bonnie also casts a spell on John to make sure that Elena will not come back as a vampire.
 Klaus completes his ritual by drinking Elena's blood and the moment his transition into a hybrid starts, Bonnie appears and attacks him while Damon kills Greta and takes Elena's body away.
 While Klaus is down, Elijah comes to kill him but the last moment, Klaus tells him that the bodies of their family are safe and if he kills him he will never know where they are.
-That makes Elijah changes his mind and he spares Klaus' life, taking him away from the ritual site.
+That makes Elijah change his mind and he spares Klaus' life, taking him away from the ritual site.

 Damon brings Elena back to where Alaric, Jeremy, and John are.
 A little bit later she wakes up as human while John dies in her place because of the spell Bonnie has cast.
 Jeremy gives Elena a letter from John where he tells her that he loves her no matter if she is now still a human or a vampire.
 After Jenna and John's funeral, Damon reveals to Stefan that Tyler bit him in his werewolf form, and that he will die soon.
 They decide that they need to find a way to kill Klaus, and quickly.